 6. Töltött Káposzta (Stuffed Cabbage)

-This is one of Hungary’s most beloved comfort foods, especially during the holidays.
-Large cabbage leaves are stuffed with a mixture of ground pork, rice, and spices, then simmered in a tomato and sauerkraut-based sauce.
-If you’re trying to understand Hungarian comfort food, this dish is the perfect starting point.
+Töltött Káposzta is one of the most traditional Hungarian comfort foods, particularly popular during the holidays and family gatherings.
+Large cabbage leaves are stuffed with a mixture of ground pork, rice, and spices, then simmered low and slow in a tomato and sauerkraut-based sauce until the flavors come together.
+It’s simple, filling, and the kind of dish that tastes even better the next day.

 7. Kürtőskalács (Chimney Cake)

-This sweet pastry is a favorite at Hungarian fairs and Christmas markets.
-Chimney cake is made by wrapping dough around a spit, baking it over an open flame, and coating it with sugar, cinnamon, or nuts.
-It’s crunchy on the outside and soft on the inside—a must-try when exploring Hungarian street food.
+It’s made by wrapping dough around a spit, baking it over an open flame, and coating it in sugar, cinnamon, or nuts.
+The result is crispy on the outside and soft and doughy on the inside.
+If you’re exploring Budapest street food, the Christmas markets are one of the best places to try it fresh off the spit.

 8. Palacsinta (Hungarian Crêpes)

-Hortobágyi Palacsinta: These savory pancakes are filled with ground meat and onions, flavored with paprika, and topped with a creamy sauce.
+Hortobágyi Palacsinta are savory crepes filled with ground meat and onions, flavored with paprika, and topped with a creamy sauce.
+They’re named after the Hortobágy region in eastern Hungary and are a staple on traditional Hungarian restaurant menus.

 9. Lecsó